muralikrish9/getshitdone/README.md

 1. Browse any webpage (email, article, document)
 2. Highlight text containing a task or action item
-3. Click the "✨ Capture Task" button that appears
+3. Click the "Capture Task" button that appears
 4. AI automatically extracts task details and saves them
 5. View captured tasks by clicking the extension icon